hal-henningsmoen/nfl-rushing/README.md

 * I used postgresql for my database but this should work with most relational databases rails supports

 From the rails root directory run:
-`bundle install`
+* `bundle install`
+* `yarn install --check-files`

-When this is successful
+When this is successful:
 Copy config/database.yml.sample to config/database.yml.
-If you are not using postgresql or require username and password for development or testing modify the configuration to match your setup then run:
+If you are not using postgresql or require username and password for development or testing, modify the configuration to match your setup then run:
-`rake db:setup`
+* `rake db:setup`

 This will setup and seed the development database.

 Run the test suite using
-`rake spec`
+* `rake spec`

 Start the application using:
-`rails s`
+* `rails s`

-If you are running this locally access the application at: http://localhost:3000
+If you are running this locally, access the application at: http://localhost:3000